tryyang2001/tp/docs/UserGuide.md

 ### **4.2 Recording Your Food Consumption**

-You can record all the food items consumed within a week into the Food List.
+You can record all the Food Items consumed within a week into the Food List.
 This allows you to keep track of your food calorie consumption and gain a better understanding of your diet habits.

 #### 4.2.1 Adding Food Items `add f/`

-You can record food items consumed on a specific date and time with a specific calorie value into the Food List.
+You can record Food Items consumed on a specific date and time with a specific calorie value into the Food List.
 This command allows you to add a new Food Item to the Food List.
-Repeated food items on the same day and time is supported too.
+Repeated Food Items on the same day and time is supported too.

 Format: `add f/ITEM {c/CALORIES} {d/DD-MM-YYYY} {t/HHMM}` adds a Food Item consumed with its respective calories on the given date (`DD-MM-YYYY`) and time (`HHMM`).

+❗ The input date `DD-MM-YYYY` must be within the past 7 days (including today).
+For example, if today date is `07-11-2021`, then the input date must be within `01-11-2021` to `07-11-2021`.

 Example:
 ```text